Kiana-Asgari/Distance_Mixture_Mallow/README.md

 # Project Overview and the Results
-This repository contains the code for the paper *Mallows Model with Learned Distance Metrics: Sampling and Maximum Likelihood Estimation* ("arxive Link?").
+This repository contains the code for the paper *Mallows Model with Learned Distance Metrics: Sampling and Maximum Likelihood Estimation* ("arxiv Link?").

-In this work, we present a new statistical model for learning the underlying ranking (prefrence) from observed empirical rankings and comparing it to the other models.
+In this work, we present a new statistical model for learning the underlying ranking (preference) from observed empirical rankings and comparing it to other models.
 We also prove theoretical guarantees for convergence and the efficiency of our learning method.

 Models in this repository include:
->>• $L_\alpha$ Mallows (Distance Mixture model):
+>• $L_\alpha$ Mallows (Distance Mixture model):
   $$P_{\alpha,\beta}(\pi) = \frac{1}{Z_{\alpha,\beta}} \exp\{ -\beta d_\alpha(\pi, \sigma_0) \} $$,
   where $d_\alpha(\pi, \sigma_0) = \sum_{i=1}^n |\pi(i) - \sigma_0(i)|^\alpha $
->>
+>
->>• Mallows's model with Kendall $\tau$ distance
+>• Mallows's model with Kendall $\tau$ distance
->>
+>
->>• Plackett-Luce model
+>• Plackett-Luce model

 Our simulations show significant improvements achieved by learning the distance metric in the $L_\alpha$ Mallows model over famous models such as Plackett-Luce and Mallows's model with Kendall $\tau$ distance.
 The table below shows results for the college basketball dataset: